wuespace/telestion-extension-mavlink/README.md

 The `Mavlink Validator` verticles for `Mavlink v1` and `Mavlink v2` validate the incoming encoded mavlink message and sends it to the parser on a valid mavlink message.
-Additionally, all encoded messages are sent to the `Mavlink Logger` which stores the encoded or raw version in the preconfigured data file.
+Additionally, all encoded messages can be sent to the `Mavlink Logger`, if set up, which stores the encoded or raw version in the preconfigured data file.

 A `Mavlink v2 Validator` configuration could look like: